Ajit1279/GCP_Learning/Docker_K8S/K8S/concepts/240927_MulticontainerPods.md

   - **Demo**
    - Create [multicontainer_pod.yaml](https://github.com/Ajit1279/GCP_Learning/blob/main/Docker_K8S/K8S/concepts/multicontainer_pod.yaml)
+     - busybox is a general purpose docker image to create containers
+     - spec.command : command to be run within the pod. sleep 3600 ensures that conatiner is not destoyed
+     - The arguments can also be passed separately using **spc.initContainer.args**.
+It continues to run nslookup command to look-up a "myservice" service after every 2 seconds (sleep 2)

    - Type command: **sudo kubectl create -f multicontainer_pod.yaml** .
 It returned an error because I mis-spelled "kind: pod" (P should be capital)